Agali mandal

-Agali is a mandal in Sri Sathya Sai district of Andhra Pradesh, India.
-It is about 151 kilometers from Anantapur town and bordered by Karnataka state and Rolla Mandal of Sri Sathya Sai district.
+Agali mandal is a mandal in Sri Sathya Sai district of Andhra Pradesh, India.
+It is part of Madakasira revenue division w.e.f 31 Dec 2025.
+It is about 151 kilometers from Anantapur town and bordered by Karnataka state and Rolla mandal of Sri Sathya Sai district.

 Towns and villages

 Agali is the most populated village and Hulikeradevarahalli is the least populated settlement in the mandal.
 As of the 2011 Census of India, the mandal has 8 settlements, that includes the following: Agali, Hulikeradevarahalli, Inagalore, Kodihalli, Madhudi, Narasambudi, P.Byadigera, Ravudi and Ragelinganahalli.